OranShuster/webcrawler-verifier/README.md

 # webcrawler-verifier

-Webcralwer-Verifier is a Java library to ensure that robots are from the operator they claim to be, eg that Googlebot is actually coming from Google and not from some spoofer.
+Webcrawler-Verifier is a Java library to ensure that robots are from the operator they claim to be, e.g. that Googlebot is actually coming from Google and not from some spoofer.

+## Original Author
+This project was forked from [optimaze](https://github.com/optimaize/webcrawler-verifier) and he should get 110% of the credit for his work on this library

 ## Maven

     <dependency>
-        <groupId>com.optimaize.webcrawlerverifier</groupId>
+        <groupId>com.oranshuster.webcrawlerverifier</groupId>
         <artifactId>webcrawlerverifier</artifactId>
-        <version>0.1</version>
+        <version>0.2</version>
     </dependency>